What You Need to Know About Environmental Science, Protection, or Health Technician

 Things an Environmental Science, Protection, or Health Technician Should Know How to Do

-When polled, Environmental Science, Protection, and Health Technicians say the following skills are most frequently used in their jobs:
+These are the skills Environmental Science, Protection, and Health Technicians say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.